Configuration File

 # This only applies if use-custom-portal-search is set to true.

-enable-chat-prefix: false
+enable-chat-prefix: true

 # This config option defines the format Multiverse should use when prefixing the chat with the world name.